International>Study at Cardiff Met>Useful Information

 When do I need to pay my tuition fees?

 It is important that you make arrangements to pay your tuition fees on time.
-Your offer letter will state the deadlines for payment of your fees.
 Failure to pay on time or to clear your balance by the deadline could result in sanctions and potential withdrawal from your course.
 This will also affect your visa.

 For more information about paying your fees, follow this link.